RutaTang/LTLBench/README.md

 ## Run the Experiments

-**Note**: Before running the experiments, make use to set your OpenAI API key in the `.env` file and also to download Ollama and pull the models you want.
+**Note**: Before running the experiments, make sure to set your OpenAI API key in the `.env` file and also to download Ollama and pull the models you want.